sethhall/credit-card-exposure/README.rst

 	echo "@load credit-card-exposure" >> local.bro

 After the credit-card-exposure module is loaded, follow the configuration examples below.
-One or both of the following options must be done or the script won't do anything.
+One or both of the following options must be done or the scriptwon't do anything.

 Configuration
 -------------